PeideAmonNg/di.js/README.md

 To create a lazy service, simply pass the 3rd parameter of the `service` method as `true`.

+    container.service('logger', container => {
+      return new Logger()
+    }, true)

 ## Registering a factory

 With the `factory` method a new factory provider can be created.
-A factory will always return a new instance each time it is requested from the container.
+A factory is the same as a service except that it will always return a new instance each time it is requested from the container.
 The factory registration is the same as that of a service except that a factory cannot be lazy.
 I.e. the `factory` method only has two parameters:

     Container.factory(name, provider)

+## Container Loader

+In larger applications it is sometimes easier to describe the "wiring" of your services through a form of external configuration rather than a series of service providers in code.

+Lets look at an example, we're registering the same services as in the previous sections:

+    import Container, { Loader } from '@northern/di'

+    const config = {
+      'logger': {
+        src: './src/Logger',
+        class: 'Logger'
+      },
+      'payment-service': {
+        src: './src/PaymentService',
+        class: 'PaymentService',
+        arguments: ['@logger']
+      }
+    }

+    const container = new Container()
+    const loader = new Loader(container);

+    loader.load(config);

+    const paymentService = container.get('payment-service');

 That's it.